-This page describes maintenance windows and maintenance exclusions, which provide control over when cluster maintenance such as auto-upgrades can and cannot occur on your Google Kubernetes Engine clusters.
+This page describes maintenance windows and maintenance exclusions, which provide control over when cluster maintenance such as auto-upgrades can and cannot occur on your Google Kubernetes Engine (GKE) clusters.
 For example, a retail business could limit maintenance to only occur on weekday evenings, and could prevent automated maintenance during a key industry sales event.

-Maintenance windows and exclusions now give you fine-grained control over when automatic maintenance can occur on your clusters.
+Maintenance windows and exclusions give you fine-grained control over when automatic maintenance can occur on your clusters.